JerryChinaL/q-Factors/README.md

 - Data preparation and processing.
 - Construction of the q-Factor model.
 - Replication of the empirical tests and results.
-- Comparison of the q-Factor model with other asset pricing models.
+- Replacement of Size with Dollar Volume within the q-Factor model.

 ## Repository Structure